 For medical laboratories, attracting and retaining top talent is essential for providing quality patient care and achieving organizational success.
 Employee turnover, especially due to retirements and the aging workforce, has become one of the most significant hurdles labs face as the industry works to bolster the overall recruitment pipeline.
 In the interim, it is crucial for lab leaders to implement innovative strategies that show a true investment in their employees to foster a loyal and engaged workforce.

-During a July 27, 2023, webinar, Lighthouse President Jon Harol and VP of Lab Director Services Tara Luellen outlined several steps and action items labs can implement to improve overall employee satisfaction and retention.
+During a July 27, 2023, webinar, Lighthouse President Jon Harol and former VP of Lab Director Services Tara Luellen outlined several steps and action items labs can implement to improve overall employee satisfaction and retention.
 While most would agree compensation increases are a primary factor, this blog will explore less-utilized strategies labs should work to implement.

 Create clear growth paths